whdinata/mestara-034cd/mentorship.md

           You will feel like you have the control over your career and destiny
       - content: >-
+          **Critical thinking**

-          **Critical thinking: You will work on solving a complex problem during the program
+          You will work on solving a complex problem during the program
+      - content: >-

     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: large